tpatterson1996/lcc-metadata-manual/README.md

-# Using MDEditor for LCCs' Metadata Records Manual
+# MDEditor for LCCs' Manual

 ## **Overview**